ietf-wg-cellar/matroska-specification/chapters.md

 ## Menu Features

 The menu features are handled like a `chapter codec`.
-That means each codec has a type, some private data and some data in the chapters.
+That means each codec has a type, some private data, and some data in the chapters.

 The type of the menu system is defined by the `ChapProcessCodecID` parameter.
 For now, only 2 values are supported: 0 matroska script, 1 menu borrowed from the DVD [@?DVD-Video].